-One of WordPress’ most key features is it’s versatility and ability to work with plugins.
+One of WordPress's most key features is its versatility and ability to work with plugins.
 Extra functionality can be added to your site through WordPress Plugins.
-Whether it’s a chat bot to talk to your visitors, or an extra security plugin to help protect your site.
+Whether it's a chatbot to talk to your visitors or an extra security plugin to help protect your site.
 WordPress allows other Developers and coders to create and maintain plugins to be used with WordPress.
-Because of this WordPress offers a large variety of plugins to use.
-Though be sure to only install the plugins that you trust.
+Because of this, WordPress offers a large variety of plugins to use.
+However, be sure only to install the plugins that you trust.
 Attackers can potentially use plugin installations to attack your site if you do not keep your plugins and WordPress up to date when they become available.

 How To Install A Plugin From The WordPress Dashboard

-- First you will want to start off by logging into your WordPress Dashboard.
+- First, you will want to start by logging into your WordPress Dashboard.

 - From inside the Dashboard, on the left, you will see a list of options.
 You will want to navigate to Plugins -> Add New from the list and click on it.

-- From the next page, you will have the ability to search through WordPress’ repository of plugins.
-You can search by Keyword, Author or even a Tag of the plugin that you are looking for.
-You may also look at the Featured, Popular and Recommended plugins from WordPress as well.
+- From the next page, you will have the ability to search through WordPress's repository of plugins.
+You can search by Keyword, Author, or even a Tag of the plugin you are looking for.
+You may also look at the Featured, Popular, and Recommended plugins from WordPress as well.
 With the Favorites tab, you can view the Favorites of a WordPress.org user using the username.
-At the bottom you will find a fair selection of Popular Tags to choose from.
+At the bottom, you will find a fair selection of Popular Tags to choose from.

 - Once installed, you can navigate from the Sidebar to the Plugins -> Installed Plugins to activate the plugin on your site.

-- From the Installed Plugins Page you can activate the plugin by clicking the Activate link for that plugin.
+- You can activate the plugin from the Installed Plugins Page by clicking the Activate link for that plugin.

 How To Install A Custom Plugin From The WordPress Dashboard

-While it may be nice to have access to the plugins through WordPress’ repository.
-Some developers may want to limit access to their plugin or provide custom plugins for clients.
+While it may be nice to access the plugins through WordPress's repository, some developers may want to limit access to their plugins or provide custom plugins for clients.
 In either case, you can install those as well.
 It is assumed in the steps below that you have a WordPress plugin in the .zip format.

 - Like the steps above, you will want to start by logging into your WordPress dashboard.

 - On that page, you should notice a button towards the top to Upload Plugin.
-You will click that and it should expand to reveal a new menu.
-In that menu, you will want to select Browse… and find the .zip file on your local computer for the plugin.
+You will click that, and it should expand to reveal a new menu.
+You will want to select Browse… and find the .zip file on your local computer for the plugin in that menu.
 Once you have selected the plugin you want to install, you would click on Install Now.

 - After installing the plugin, you would need to activate the Plugin from your dashboard by going to Plugins -> Installed Plugins.